vls-00/crypto-challenges/README.md

 # Cryptography Challenges
-⛓️‍💥🕵️ This repository includes my solutions of the challenges offered by `cryptohack.org`.
+⛓️‍💥🕵️ This repository includes my solutions of the challenges offered by `cryptohack[dot]org`.

 Each file includes a `README.md` with a solution analysis and the corresponding python script (if needed).